apereo/apereo.github.io/_posts/cas/2018-02-06-cas52-gettingstarted-overlay.md

 ## Dependencies

 The next piece describes the *dependencies* of the overlay build.
 These are the set of components almost always provided by the CAS project that will be packaged up and put into the final web application artifact.
-At a minimum, you need to have the `cas-server-webapp` module available because that is the web application into which you intend to inject your settings and customizations, if any.
+At a minimum, you need to have the `cas-server-webapp-${app.server}` module available because that is the web application into which you intend to inject your settings and customizations, if any.
 Also, note that the module declarations are typically configured to download the CAS version instructed by the property `${cas.version}`.

 Here is an example: